- About Us

 - Internal Pages

-Lead by Juna Kollmeier and Andrew Benson the research program in theoretical astrophysics at the Carnegie Observatories carries out world-class research with an emphasis on interaction with observational colleagues and a direct connection to astronomical data from state-of-the-art facilities.
+Lead by Juna Kollmeier, Andrew Benson , and Tony Piro, the research program in theoretical astrophysics at the Carnegie Observatories carries out world-class research with an emphasis on interaction with observational colleagues and a direct connection to astronomical data from state-of-the-art facilities.
 Current areas of research focus on the formation and evolution of stars, galaxies and black holes, and cosmology, but any area of research within the observatory is open.

 Applications are now being accepted for The Carnegie Fellowship in Theoretical Astrophysics.